-The Research Department in the Office of the New York State Attorney General (“OAG”) is seeking qualified Harvard undergraduate research interns.
-The Research Department is part of the Executive Division and works closely with senior staff to support the OAG's major initiatives, investigations, and policy development.
+The Research and Analytics (“RAD”) Department in the New York State Office of the Attorney General (“OAG”) is seeking qualified Harvard undergraduate research and data interns.
+The RAD is part of the Executive Division and works closely with senior staff to support the OAG's major initiatives, investigations, and policy development.
 In the past year alone, our close-knit team has researched and written analytical reports garnering national attention, created and directed multi-million dollar grant programs, and supported several of the office’s major investigations.
-While the OAG does not finance these internships, refer to Harvard’s Institute of Politics, Phillips Brooks House Association, or other Harvard-affiliated public service entities for funding.

-Interns will support the work of the Research Division through:
+Research and data interns will support the work of the RAD through:

-- Working collaboratively with research team and other interns to further mission-oriented goals.
+- Working collaboratively with RAD and other interns to further mission-oriented goals.

-- Some prior experience in research and/or analytics.
+- Some prior experience in applying quantitative methods in research and/or analytics.

-- Experience using Microsoft Office Suite: Word, Excel, and PowerPoint.
+- Experience using the Microsoft Office Suite: Word and Excel (including formulas and pivot tables).

 Candidates from diverse backgrounds are encouraged to apply.
 The OAG is an equal opportunity employer and is committed to workplace diversity.